jmcglone/h-publishing/index.md

 *Usually a single copy editor working alone and then sharing changes, questions, and suggestions with the author via annotations and comments.*

 * Integrate copy editing review/mark and vocabulary standards (Chicago, MLA) and allow for shortcuts.
-	* Comment BY 'Dan Whaley'
-		* We would love to have a call about these-- perhaps a larger call w/ other partners, review these and see how they can be effectively integrated into an annotation tool like H. Is there a link to these?
-			* Comment BY 'Rebecca Welzenbach'
-				* agree that this will require input from a different set of experts/stakeholders.
-We are none of us trained copyeditors or especially familiar with these marks ourselves.
-However, we have a number of such people in our office (and of course other partners probably do as well).
-We could do some groundwork to get recommendations about which standards are most desirable, and where to find a summary/listing of them.
-I found this, but do not know if it is the complete/only/best list: <http://www.chicagomanualofstyle.org/tools_proof.html>
-					* Comment BY 'Dan Whaley'
-						* Thank you, great start!
-Curious to find more resources like this!
 * All version control/track changes functionality listed above would be crucial to this phase.
-	* Comment BY 'Dan Whaley' ON '2014-08-13T20:27:01'
-		* NOTE: 'Yep.'

 ## Publication